 Instead of relying on spotty support from free design software with segmented design tools, you need the latest and greatest design features all in a single program.
 Altium Designer is the only PCB design package that places all critical features you need in a single interface.
 You won’t have switch between multiple programs to get your PCB designed.
 You’ll have everything you need to design schematics, layout a board, manage multi-layer boards, verify functionality through rules checks and simulations, and generate deliverables for your manufacturer.

 Altium Designer is unique in that it can be adapted for your specific design application.
 The comprehensive data management tools enable collaboration across design teams, and the rules-driven engine can work with user-defined design rules and constraints.
 Working with the hierarchical design features, managing versions and variants, and building snippets is easy with Altium Designer.
 This streamlines your design process and ensures consistent collaboration among team members.

 Switching between multiple programs just to get your designs up and running takes time and creates the potential for major errors.
-Free software does not include the functionality you need.
+The free version of the software does not include the functionality you need.
 Altium Designer takes all these tools and unifies them into a single software platform.
 You can complete any design activity you can imagine in a single intuitive interface.
-Working in the best design environment gives you the power to build the latest and greatest PCBs.
+Working in the best design environment gives you the power to build the latest and greatest Circuit Boards.

 When all your critical design tools are built to work together in a single program, you can save yourself plenty of time and headaches.
-All the tools in Altium Designer are built on a unified rules-driven design engine, ensuring your next PCB will meet or exceed critical industry standards.
-Don’t take the easy way out with free design software that claims to offer integrated design tools.
+All the tools in Altium Designer are built on a unified rules-driven design engine, ensuring your next Printed Circuit Board will meet or exceed critical industry standards.
+Don’t take the easy way out with free version of design software that claims to offer integrated design tools.
 Instead, invest in your success: try Altium Designer.